carlosvilleg/terraform-vault-policies/README.md

 # terraform-vault-policies

+This module provides a set of standard policies to get started with Vault:

+* It can create a useful set of policies for the root namespace.
+* It can create a useful set of policies for the admin namespace.
-This module manages standard Vault policies for an organization's admin namespace (where people login) and it's children namespaces (where secret engines are mounted, and applications login).
+* This module can also be used to configure standard Vault policies for secret access.
+It will create these policies in an organization's admin namespace (where people login) and it's children namespaces (where secret engines are mounted, and applications login).

 ## Prerequisites